Skip to main content

 Pyth Oracle Integration

-Real-time EUR/USD spot prices are sourced from Pyth Network.
+Real-time FX spot prices for all supported currency pairs are sourced from Pyth Network.
 Forward prices are computed off-chain using interest-rate parity and published onchain by the authorized publisher service, with safeguard checks on price movement, staleness, and deviation.

 Multiple Integration Paths